gpyh/coerceo/README.md

 weeks:

 - Representing the board in memory (done)
-- Initializing the board (done)
+- Initializing the board (done, but needs refactoring)
-- Moving the pieces
+- Moving the pieces (almost done)
 - Capturing the pieces
 - Shriking the board
 - Sniping the pieces